Trade Unions Know Your Facts From The Fiction

-Trade Unions are just about workplace disputes and strikes
+Fiction: Trade Unions are just about workplace disputes and strikes

 FACT: Despite what the right wing media and politicians will have you believe, going on strike in the UK is very difficult and is always the last resort for workers and trade unions.
 But the right to withdraw labour is and should stay a human right.
 Going on strike remains rare here and is a tough call for those taking strike action; not least because you don’t get paid when you’re on strike.

 Whilst a trade union’s primary role is to represent their members on employment issues, trade unions have a much bigger part to play in civil society.
-They offer educational, lifelong learning and training opportunities to their members, many of whom would have not had this chance had it not been for their union.
+They offer educational, lifelong learning and training opportunities to their members, many of whom would not have had this chance had it not been for their union.

-Historically, trade unions have not only negotiated for and championed workplace rights in the UK, but for a better deal overall for working people in the wider world.
+Historically, trade unions have not only negotiated for and championed workplace rights in the UK but for a better deal overall for working people in the wider world.
 Having battled to extend the right to vote, it was the unions that created a political party that working people could vote for – the Labour Party.